 "In a retrofit, it's a little more difficult because you have to squeeze it into tight spaces."

 Actual APS bill one year apart.
-These 50% reductions are not uncommon as well as more comfort than they've ever had before.
+These reductions as well as more comfort than they've ever had before.

 Email us for an in home energy audit: click here